EstevesX10/Pong-Game/README.md

 ### Run the Application

-Finally, to ``run the main application`` make sure to be inside the correct directory and therefore execute the following command:
+Finally, to `run the main application` make sure to be inside the correct directory and therefore execute the following command:

     python Pong_Game.py

+Ultimately here's a `short video` on how the **Application** works and what you might find inside it:

 <div align = "center">
  <video src= "https://github.com/EstevesX10/Pong-Game/assets/103591462/baf9514b-24f0-450b-a09b-f2d33f9b533f" />